 A USA Today bestselling author of 12 thrillers, Hank Phillippi Ryan has won multiple prestigious awards for her crime fiction: five Agathas, four Anthonys, the Daphne, two Macavitys, and for The Other Woman, the coveted Mary Higgins Clark Award.
 National reviews have called her a “master at crafting suspenseful mysteries” and “a superb and gifted storyteller.”

 Hank’s newest book is The First to Lie (Forge Books, Aug.
-4, 2020), a standalone psychological suspense.
+4, 2020), a standalone psychological suspense—now nominated for the iconic Mary Higgins Clark Award.
 The Publishers Weekly starred review says “Stellar… Hank Phillippi Ryan could win a sixth Agatha with this one,” Sarah Pekkanen says “Book clubs will gobble it up” and Angie Kim calls it “a thrilling ride of dizzying twists and shocking revelations.”

 Hank’s 2018 book was her first standalone psychological suspense thriller Trust Me, an Agatha Nominee.
 Suspense Magazine’s reviewer calls “By far one of the best thrillers I’ve read in years.”
 The Booklist starred review says “a knockout!” and New York Post, BOOK BUB, PopSugar, Real Simple Magazine, CrimeReads, Criminal Element and Writer’s Bone named it one of the Best Thrillers of 2018.
 The Washington Book Review also named it an Essential Novel.